 Last Words

-Sometimes when we travel or go camping we need to conserve as much space as possible for our coffee gear.
-A single sheet of aluminum foil basically takes up no space.
-Thank you, Masaru for sharing your coffee brewer with INeedCoffee.
+Sometimes when we travel or go camping, we need to conserve as much space as possible for our coffee gear.
+A single sheet of aluminum foil takes up no space.
+Thank you, Masaru, for sharing your coffee brewer with INeedCoffee.

-Masaru is also making an aluminum sake cup with URUSHI (Japanese lacquer), aluminum foil, and an aluminum closure forsake by using the same technique (watch this video).
+Masaru is also using the same technique to make an aluminum sake cup with URUSHI (Japanese lacquer), aluminum foil, and an aluminum closure forsake.
 This technique is called “Kentai” in Japan.

 Resources